pradyumnshriwas/sales_data_cleaner/README.md

 python main.py
 ```

-## The Logic (How you thought)
+##The Logic (How you thought)

-### Why did you choose this approach?
+###Why did you choose this approach?

-I chose a simple Python-based approach using built-in csv and json libraries to ensure the solution is lightweight, easy to understand, and runs locally without external dependencies.
+I used Python’s built-in csv and json libraries to keep the solution simple and dependency-free.

-### What was the hardest bug you faced, and how did you fix it?
+###What was the hardest bug you faced, and how did you fix it?

-The hardest part was handling inconsistent price formats containing dollar signs and quotes.
-I fixed this by cleaning the price strings before converting them into float values.
+Handling inconsistent price formats was challenging.
+I solved it by cleaning strings before conversion.

-## Output Screenshots
+##Output Screenshots

-Screenshot of the generated clean_sales.json file opened in a text editor showing the cleaned and converted data.
+Screenshot of clean_sales.json showing the final cleaned data.

-## Future Improvements
+##Future Improvements

-If I had two more days, I would add proper logging, validation for incorrect data entries, and unit tests to make the script more robust and production-ready.
+Add logging

+Handle large datasets

+Add unit tests